Braves vs. Orioles Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his fifth straight game with a hit in this matchup.
-During his last five outings he is hitting .267 with a double, a home run, five walks and five RBI.
+- Acuna has recorded a base hit in five straight games.
+During his last five outings he is hitting .278 with a double, a home run, six walks and six RBI.

 Acuna Recent Games